Take control of open source security—discover ActiveState’s new management platform!

 What is Visual Studio Code?

-Visual Studio Code (VS Code) is an extremely popular code editor from Microsoft, available for Windows, Linux and macOS.
-Despite the fact that it’s free, it’s every bit as powerful as its big brother, Visual Studio, which helps explain why it’s used by almost 75% of software developers according to the latest Stack Overflow Developer Survey (up from 7% in 2016).
+Visual Studio Code (VS Code) is an extremely popular code editor from Microsoft, available for Windows, Linux, and macOS.
+Despite being free, it’s every bit as powerful as its big brother, Visual Studio, which helps explain why it’s used by almost 75% of software developers according to the latest Stack Overflow Developer Survey.

 It’s also highly customizable with over 25,000 extensions available from a central repository.

-• Debugging: script, web app, remote or multi-threaded process debugging support.
+• Debugging: Support for script, web app, remote, or multi-threaded process debugging.

-• Jupyter Notebooks: create and edit Jupyter Notebooks, add and run code cells, render plots, visualize variables through the variable explorer, visualize dataframes with the data viewer, and more.
+• Jupyter Notebooks: Create and edit Jupyter Notebooks, render plots, and visualize variables and dataframes.

-• Refactoring: restructure code with variable extraction and method extraction.
+• Refactoring: Restructure code with variable and method extraction.

-To read the blog based on this video ‘How to Automate Python for Visual Studio Code’, head here.
+To read the blog based on this video, head here.

 Additional Resources